-Yulin Dog Meat Festival (or Lychee and Dog Meat Eating Festival) is a real annual celebration held in Yulin, Guangxi during the summer solstice in June.
-It is estimated, that since 2009, almost 15,000 dogs were consumed during such festivities.
-Despite the festival started in 2009, eating dog meat is believed to be an ancient Chinese tradition.
+Yulin Dog Meat Festival (or Lychee and Dog Meat Eating Festival) is a controversial festival held in Yulin, Guangxi during the summer solstice in June.
+It is estimated that since 2009, almost 15,000 dogs were consumed during "festivities."
+Even though the festival started in 2009, eating dog meat is believed to be an ancient Chinese tradition.
 Chinese practitioners of folk medicine thought that dog meat is the best solution against summer heat, although there is no physiological or medical evidence to support it.
-During the 10-day festival, dogs (and also cats) are shown in metal cages and wooden crate before they are skinned, cooked, and eaten by visitors of the event.
+During the 10-day festival, dogs (and also cats) are exhibited in metal cages and wooden crate before they are skinned, cooked, and eaten by visitors of the event.
 Not a big surprise why animal rights supporters fight against such a celebration.

 Campaigners and activists of animal rights state that animals are treated abominably.
 Millions worlwide are joining the campaign to apply political pressure and end the festival.
 The Humane Society International collected 11 million signatures on a petition calling for China authorities to ban the event.
 A Chinese group called Beijing Mothers Against Animal Cruelty presented that petition to Yulin officials.